AshPala/Linux-Shell/README.md

 # Linux Shell

-This is a simple Linux Shell made in C. This project was made for the Operating Systems course.
+This is a simple Linux Shell made in C.

 ## Running the shell